 Recent studies have shown that there is no grounds to back up any theories of negative effects.
 Listen to your body and go with the flow (pun intended).

-Exercise during your period: 2 extra tips for a pleasant experience
+Exercise during your period: How to have a pleasant experience

 1. Use a menstrual product that makes you feel comfortable

 Have you ever thought about the fact that it might be the period product you’re using that's stopping you from doing what you want to do during your period?

 Let's look at exercising with a pad, for instance.
 There's the rash you're very likely to get from the chafing of the pad wings against your inner thighs or the unpleasant smell from a full pad mixed with sweat.
 Heck, now that doesn't make exercising on your period any easier, does it?

 Maybe you’re also afraid of a leaking (sweating + heavy periods is almost a guarantee for stains) because the pad or tampon is not enough to get you through an hour of workouts in the gym.
 That’s why menstrual cups are so great!
 There's no smell as the period blood is collected inside the body and doesn't come into contact with oxygen.
 Plus, the period cup will stay in place (as opposed to doing squats with tampons...) and holds 4-5x the capacity of a regular tampon.

 That’s why we have so many happy customers at Ruby Cup.
 Some of them are so comfortable with their cup in, they say they even forget they're wearing one.
 Imagine you'd be able to completely forget about your period because you trust your menstrual product so much.
 Your active lifestyle wouldn't have to stop just because of your period.
 Have a look at our Ruby Cup, a real instrument of freedom.

 You can’t go full power every day of the month.
 Your menstrual cycle simply won’t let you.
 But that doesn’t mean that you’re missing out or have to suffer from it.
 Much rather use the different phases for different activities.